kasper-piskorski/docs/pages/documentation/2-graph-api/overview.md

 ## Introduction

-Grakn Graph API is the implementation of the object model discussed in [Grakn Basics](../the-basics/mindmaps-basics.html).
-It allows you to create Grakn Graphs using Java 8.
+In Grakn, the Graph API is the implementation of the object model discussed in [Grakn Basics](../the-basics/mindmaps-basics.html).
+It allows you to create graphs using Java 8.

-### Initialising a Grakn Graph in Java
+### Initialising Grakn in Java

 Make sure you have Grakn Engine running locally by using `mindmaps.sh start`.
 Once you have done that, a thread-bound graph can be retrieved by: